 Even if tax applies to your gifts or your estate, it may be eliminated by the unified credit, discussed later.
+However, many estates are subject to federal income tax.
+See Income Tax on an Estate on page 12.

 No return needed.
 Gift tax returns are filed annually.
-However, you do not need to file a gift tax return unless you give someone, other than your spouse, money or property worth more than the annual exclusion (discussed on page 4) for that year.
+However, you generally do not need to file a gift tax return unless you give someone, other than your spouse, money or property worth more than the annual exclusion (discussed on page 6) for that year, or a gift not subject to the annual exclusion.
 An estate tax return generally will not be needed unless the estate is worth more than the applicable exclusion amount for the year of death.
-This amount is shown in the table under Unified Credit (Applicable Exclusion Amount), on page 3.
+This amount is shown in the table under Unified Credit (Applicable Exclusion Amount), later.

-No tax on the person receiving your gift or estate.
-The person who receives your gift or your estate will not have to pay any federal gift tax or estate tax because of it.
+No tax payable by the person receiving your gift or bequest.
+Generally, the person who receives your gift or your bequest will not have to pay any federal gift tax or estate tax because of it.
 Also, that person will not have to pay income tax on the value of the gift or inheritance received.
+However, covered gifts or bequests received from expatriates after June 16, 2008, may be subject to tax.
+Consult your tax adviser for more information.